kfechter/LegionY530Ubuntu/README.md

 once you are at the desktop, open the terminal and run `sudo rmmod ideapad_laptop` if you are using wifi. without closing the terminal, run the following command `sudo apt-update && sudo apt dist-upgrade`.
 Follow any terminal prompts and when updates are complete, leave the terminal open.

+## 7. Use ukuu to update the kernel

+## 8. Get Wifi Working (For Realtek Wifi Cards)

-## 8. Install Nvidia drivers and Nvidia-prime packages.
+## 9. Install Nvidia drivers and Nvidia-prime packages.

 In the terminal, run the following command `sudo apt install nvidia-driver-390 nvidia-prime`.
 Follow all the prompts to install the drivers and required packages.

-## 9. Verify that the Nvidia drivers and Prime packages are installed and configured correctly.
+## 10. Verify that the Nvidia drivers and Prime packages are installed and configured correctly.
 run the following series of commands and verify the output

 ```